xiaosuo/snoopy/README.md

-# A light weighted bypass censorship system for HTTP
+# A lightweight bypass censorship system for HTTP

 ## Introduction